-15C.
-Use and Sharing of Key-Coded Data
+16C.
+Use and Sharing of Study Data and Key-Coded Data

-Your key-coded data may be shared with and used by the following:
+Your study data may be shared with and used by the following:

-- Your doctor and study staff; - The study sponsor, its current or future research partners, collaborators, assignees, licensees or designees and their affiliates, agents, and employees; - Other individuals and organizations that analyze or use your information in connection with these research activities, including laboratories and study sites (in the event you transfer to another study site); - Domestic or foreign health authorities e.g., the Food and Drug Administration (FDA); - Institutional Review Boards (IRBs); and - Other persons required by law.
+- The study doctor and study staff; - The study sponsor, its current or future research partners, collaborators, assignees, licensees or designees and their affiliates, agents, and employees; - Other individuals and organizations that analyze or use your information in connection with these research activities, including laboratories and study sites (in the event you transfer to another study site); - Domestic or foreign health authorities, e.g. the Food and Drug Administration (FDA, - Institutional Review Boards (IRBs) or Ethic Committees (ECs) - Other persons required by law.